bhusingh/SeamlessAI/README.md

 {
   "user1": [
     "User: What is machine learning?",
-    "SeamlessAI: Machine learning is...",
+    "MindSharedAI: Machine learning is...",
     "User: Tell me about neural networks.",
-    "SeamlessAI: Neural networks are..."
+    "MindSharedAI: Neural networks are..."
   ]
 }
 ```